swipswaps/oci-hpc-runbook-rocky/README.md

 #### Block Storage

+**If you are running an HPC shape to run Rocky on CPUs, you can skip this part as you already have local storage on your machine.
+However, you will still need to mount it**
 Create a new Block Volume by selecting the menu <img src="https://github.com/oci-hpc/oci-hpc-runbook-rocky/blob/master/images/menu.png" height="20"> on the top left, then select Block Storage and Block Volumes.

 Click <img src="https://github.com/oci-hpc/oci-hpc-runbook-rocky/blob/master/images/create_bv.png" height="25">